What kind of life insurance can you buy if you’re diabetic?

 Additionally, there are many policies you can purchase which you can do without having to get a medical examination.

 Whole Life Insurance

-It consist of 2 components including death benefits that exist for the life of the policy.
-The death benefit is tax deferred which means that it cannot be taxed when it is paid out.
+It consists of 2 components including death benefits that exist for the life of the policy.
+The death benefit is tax-deferred which means that it cannot be taxed when it is paid out.

 Universal Life Insurance